aaneeley/quicknote/README.md

 ## Technologies Utilized

 The frontend and server functions are written with SvelteKit.
+The UI is reactive and mobile friendly.

 The notes are stored in a Postgres database using Drizzle ORM.